kyletmartinez/after-effects-scripts/project scripts/pinterest/README.md

 # After Effects Scripts

-A collection of helpful scripts for After Effects that run natively or with a 3rd party script launcher..
+A collection of helpful scripts for After Effects that run natively or with a 3rd party script launcher.

 To run the script natively in After Effects use `File > Script > Run Script File...` and choose this script.